Berserk (1997 TV series): Plot

-Guts, a lone mercenary warrior driven solely by his will to survive, becomes entangled with the Band of the Hawk, a mercenary group lead by the ambitious and charismatic Griffith.
+Guts, a lone mercenary warrior driven solely by his will to survive, becomes entangled with the Band of the Hawk, a mercenary group led by the ambitious and charismatic Griffith.
 Guts quickly becomes Griffith's most trusted warrior, drawn in by his dream to rule a kingdom.
 In the aftermath of a battle that nearly cost Guts and Griffith their lives, Griffith begins getting closer to the King of Midland's daughter, Princess Charlotte.
-At one point, Guts overhears a conversation between Griffith and Charlotte, in which Griffith declares that he considers a true friend to be someone who has their own dream.
+At one point, Guts overhears Griffith telling Charlotte that he considers a true friend to be someone who has their own dream.
 Hired full-time by the kingdom of Midland, the Hawks help to win a hundred-year war against the Tudor empire.
 Eventually, Guts develops a closer relationship with Casca, the Hawks' unit commander and only female member.
-Some time after the Hawks' victory, Guts decides to leave the group to stop living for Griffith's dream.
-Griffith challenges Guts to make him desist, but is easily defeated.
-Psychologically devastated, Griffith, in a lapse of judgement, has sex with Charlotte while unaware that he is being observed.
-Consequently, Griffith is imprisoned and tortured and the rest of the Hawks are marked for death.
+Some time after the Hawks' victory, Guts decides to leave the group and stop living for Griffith's dream.
+Griffith challenges Guts to make him desist, but Guts easily defeats him.
+Psychologically devastated, Griffith, in a lapse of judgment, has sex with Charlotte while unaware that he is being observed.
+Consequently, Griffith is imprisoned and tortured, and the rest of the Hawks are marked for death.

-After a year of training to become a better swordsman, Guts eventually learns that the Hawks are now outlaws.
-Guts goes to their aid, and together with Casca, they seek to rescue Griffith.
+After training for a year to become a better swordsman, Guts learns that the Hawks have become outlaws.
+He goes to their aid, and together with Casca, they seek to rescue Griffith.
 They manage to find him mutilated, disfigured and rendered mute.
 As the Hawks feel helpless due to Griffith's condition, Casca tells Guts that she must take care of Griffith and that Guts should continue his own path.
-Overhearing them, Griffith takes off in a wagon and accidentally crashes into a river nearby.
-He crawls out of the wreckage, and attempts in vain to commit suicide by stabbing his throat into a sharp tree root.
+Overhearing them, Griffith takes off in a wagon and crashes into a river.
+He crawls out of the wreckage and attempts to commit suicide by stabbing his throat into a sharp tree root.
 At that very moment, he finds his Behelit—a mysterious demonic relic, lost during his time imprisoned—and unintentionally activates it with the blood leaking from his neck.
 This unleashes an event known as "the Eclipse", taking everyone present to another plane of existence.
 The God Hand, a group of archdemons, informs Griffith that he has been chosen as their final member and to accept this power, he must offer his comrades as a sacrifice.
 The Hawks are branded as sacrificial offerings then brutally slaughtered and devoured by the "Apostles"—humans transformed into powerful demons by sacrificing their loved ones and their own humanity.
 Only Guts and Casca remain alive, and Griffith—reborn as the fifth God Hand member, Femto—rapes Casca in front of Guts, who is restrained by an Apostle latched onto his arm.
 Guts loses his left arm and right eye in a futile attempt to save Casca.
 In a flashforward, Guts is shown to have survived the Eclipse.
 Now being known as the "Black Swordsman", Guts begins a quest for revenge against the God Hand and the Apostles.